-During a conversion, the power consumption rate of the AD4630-24/AD4632-24 is at its highest.
-When the conversion completes, the AD4630-24/AD4632-24 enter a standby state and much of the internal circuitry is powered down, and current consumption drops to less than 20% relative to the conversion state.
+During a conversion, the power consumption rate of the AD4030-24/AD4032-24 is at its highest.
+When the conversion is complete, it enters a standby state and much of the internal circuitry is powered down, and current consumption drops to less than 20% relative to the conversion state.
 To ensure full accuracy, some circuitry, including the reference buffer, remains powered on during the standby state.

-The devices can be placed into a lower power shutdown state during periods when the convert clock is idle by writing 0x3 to the OPERATING_MODES bit field of the device configuration register (see the Device Configuration Register section).
-The default value of this bit field is 00 for normal operating mode.
-In the shutdown state, the current consumption typically drops to less than 10 μ A.
+The device can be placed into a lower power shutdown state during periods when the convert clock is idle by writing 0x3 to the OPERATING_MODES bit field of the device configuration register (see the Device Configuration Register section).
+The default value of this bit field is [00] for normal operating mode.
+In the shutdown state, the current consumption typically drops to less than 10 μA.